ibm-cloud-docs/transit-gateway/adding-ca.md

 ```
 {: pre}

-For more information about available commands and options, see [Connections](/docs/transit-gateway?topic=transit-gateway-transit-gateway-cli#connections) in the Transit Gateway commmand reference.
+For more information about available commands and options, see [Connections](/docs/transit-gateway?topic=transit-gateway-transit-gateway-cli#connections) in the Transit Gateway command reference.

 ## Adding a cross-account connection with the API
 {: #tg-api-adding-cross-account-connection-transit-gateway}
 {: api}

-To add a cross-account connection, perform the following steps:
+To add a cross-account connection, follow these steps:

 1. Request a connection to communicate between other accounts.
 1. Perform actions on a requested connection.
 This must be completed.